-Routine has been bed before 7:30 pm and up at 4:45 am.
+The Routine has been bed before 7:30 pm and up at 4:45 am.
 We’ve actually been sleeping so much!

 Today involved more climbing; we did over a vertical kilometer in elevation.
 The moss forest was by far the most enjoyable thing today.

-Tonight our guides dances and played traditional PNG music.
+Tonight our guides danced and played traditional PNG music.
 I’m starting to catch onto their tunes.
 A small choir of men’s voices well harmonized and partnered with a guitar is very wholesome.
 I should learn guitar, at least just the basics.

 We made it before the rain again.
 It has nearly been a definitive pattern.
 By 3 pm it will be raining.
 It’s great to arrive before the rain, that way all our gear stays dry and we get to shower or swim.
 (We can obviously shower or swim if it’s raining, but that’s not as enticing.)